y6nH/bombyx/README.md

 ![Powershell with Bombyx theme](resources/Powershell.png)

 To get the Windows CMD and Powershell windows styled with Bombyx colors, install [Concfg](https://github.com/lukesampson/concfg) and run `concfg import bombyx`.
 I like to use it with [Pshazz](https://github.com/lukesampson/pshazz) and the [Noto Mono for Powerline](https://github.com/powerline/fonts/tree/master/NotoMono) font.

+## Other shells, terminals, consoles and editors

+You can use [terminal.sexy](http://terminal.sexy/) to generate themes in various formats.
+Import the [xresources file](terminal.sexy/terminal.sexy.xresources.txt) and then export in the appropriate format.